CON-PROLOG 7.0 - Details

-CON-PROLOG 6.1 is the latest version of LPA's true 32-bit Prolog compiler, and is available for all versions of Microsoft Windows, from Windows 98SE right up to Windows 8, and everything in-between.
+CON-PROLOG 7.0 is both the latest version of LPA's true 32-bit Prolog compiler, and also the first version of LPA's brand new 64-bit Prolog compiler.
+The 32-bit version is available for all versions of Microsoft Windows, from Windows 98SE right up to Windows 8, and everything in-between, while the 64-bit version has been built for Windows 7 and later.
 Key features of CON-PROLOG include:

 - Source and Object Code Compatibility: CON-PROLOG is fully compatible with th esource and object code files of WIN-PROLOG, and either system can be used to compile and build applications for the other as well as for itself.

-- Huge File Support: Gone is the old 2Gb limit on individual file sizes, CON-PROLOG now directly supports data files of up to 2^53-1 bytes in size, up to 64 of which can be open at any one time.
-This new feature gives CON-PROLOG the capability to access vast file-based datasets, as well as perform more mundane tasks such as managing large video and other media files
+- Huge File Support: Gone is the old 2Gb limit on individual file sizes, WIN-PROLOG now directly supports data files of up to 2^53-1 (X86) or 2^64-1 (X64) bytes in size, up to 64 of which can be open at any one time.
+This new feature gives WIN-PROLOG the capability to access vast file-based datasets, as well as perform more mundane tasks such as managing large video and other media files

 - Native x87 Floating Point Package: A brand new high-precision, floating point maths package has been written to replace the previously-used emulation library that was used since the earliest days of 386-PROLOG.
 The new package is faster, more accurate, and has been extensively tested for over a year prior to public release

 - XML Support: Extended Markup Language (XML) import and export is supported through a collection of special predicates, which allow XML files or streams to be read as tokens or nested terms, and written with or without indented formatting, to support web-centric and other data processing applications